 - Articles of Association: You can use the sample copies available from the E-registry website.

-In the modern world businesses that do not have a strong online presence tend to suffer.
-Most customers will research your business on the internet before they decide to do any kind of business with you.
-Let us get you set up with some steps:
+Businesses that do not have a strong online presence suffer in today’s world.
+Most customers will conduct internet research on your company before doing business with you.
+Let us get you started with these steps:

-- Set up email accounts through the same provider.
-I would recommend getting an email for each director and a general info address as well.
+- Set up email accounts with the same service provider.
+I would recommend setting up an email address for each director as well as a general information address.

-- Set up a website.
-Look for YouTube videos about setting up a simple WordPress website for your company (the above providers will integrate with WordPress).
-WordPress is free and open source so there is plenty of support and templates to help you.
-Consider getting your website professionally made as it will become synonymous with your brand and is generally considered one of the best ROI that a start-up can make.
+- Create a website.
+Look for YouTube videos on how to set up a simple WordPress website for your business (the above providers will integrate with WordPress).
+Because WordPress is free and open-source, there is a wealth of support and templates available to assist you.
+Consider having your website professionally designed because it will become synonymous with your brand and is widely regarded as one of the best investments a startup can make.

-- Start your social media pages and keep them updated!
-Choose some of all the following: Facebook, Instagram, LinkedIn, Twitter, YouTube.
-Try to post at least every two days on one of the accounts to gain more support and followers.
-Research social media strategies online and come up with a marketing plan, or simply outsource it to a Digital Creative Agency and let them handle it.
+- Create and maintain your social media pages!
+Choose from the following options: Facebook, Instagram, LinkedIn, Twitter, and YouTube.
+To gain more support and followers, try to post at least once every two days on one of the accounts.
+Research social media strategies online and create a marketing plan, or simply outsource it to a Digital Creative Agency.

 #9 Complete Your Company Admin

-- Get business cards: You can get some cheap ones for about HK $400 to $600.
-Google some free templates online.
+- Obtain business cards: You can get some reasonably priced ones for around HK $400 to $600.
+Look for free templates on the internet.

-- Download relevant contract templates: Google some free templates for contracts related to your business or get a free trial at Bonsai to generate some.
+- Download contract templates: Google free business contract templates or sign up for a free trial of Bonsai to generate some.

-- Get a company bank account: This will be hard to get from bigger banks in Hong Kong but NEAT will provide start-ups with a company bank account.
+- Get a company bank account: This will be difficult to obtain from larger banks in Hong Kong, but NEAT will provide a company bank account to start-ups.

-- Build a slide deck: This is a PowerPoint of about 10-20 slides outlining why your company is brilliant.
-You can google examples of companies like Airbnb, Uber and Facebook.
+- Create a slide show: This is a PowerPoint presentation of about 10-20 slides that explains why your company is brilliant.
+Google examples of companies such as Airbnb, Uber, and Facebook.

 #10 Start Pitching!

-Not having the money is also no excuse not to start a business.
-All the above points can allow you to start your own business for as little as HK $2500.
+Lack of funds is no reason not to start a business.
+All of the points mentioned above can help you start your own business for as little as HK $2500.

-But if you need more cash to further scale up your business then there are various government grants like the Cyberport Creative Micro Fund, Innovation and Technology Fund for Better Living and the DesignSmart Initiative.
+However, if you require additional funding to expand your business, there are several government grants available, including the Cyberport Creative Micro Fund, the Innovation and Technology Fund for Better Living, and the DesignSmart Initiative.

-There are also over 1600 start-up accelerators in Hong Kong such as Beatatron and Brinc.
-What these grants and accelerators require is a slide deck and an MVP.
-Two things you should already have by this point!
+In addition, there are over 1600 start-up accelerators in Hong Kong, including Beatatron and Brinc.
+These grants and accelerators require a slide deck and a minimum viable product (MVP).
+You should already have these two items by this point!

-And from there on out the onus is on you!
-Come up with a good plan and get to work on it, but never be afraid of to throw out the plan if other opportunities come your way.
-Speak to any entrepreneur and you will find that starting a company will had twists and turns that you never expected or predicted.
-It will be on you to navigate them as is best for your company.
+And it’s all up to you from there!
+Make a good plan and work on it, but don’t be afraid to abandon it if other opportunities present themselves.
+Speak to any entrepreneur, and you will discover that starting a business has many unexpected twists and turns.
+It will be up to you to navigate them in the best way possible for your company.

-If you are thinking about starting a company and want some advice or assistance, then reach out to us at RH-Studio for a chat.
-We aim to help a new generation of people to become their own technological entrepreneurs.
+If you are considering starting a business and would like some advice or assistance, please contact RH-Studio.
+We hope to assist a new generation of people in becoming their own technological entrepreneurs.